COVID-19 Business Resources

 The Small Business Administration (SBA) has set up a page with information about their Economic Injury Disaster Loan Program, guidance for businesses and employers, SBA products and resources, access to capital and exporting assistance, government contracting and local assistance.
 To visit their page, please click here.

-On Sept.
-30, Gov. Kay Ivey issued an updated supplemental emergency proclamation containing an amended Safer at Home Order that extends a statewide mask requirement.
+On Nov.
+5, Gov. Kay Ivey issued an updated supplemental emergency proclamation containing an amended Safer at Home Order that extends a statewide mask requirement.
 Individuals will be required to wear a mask or other facial covering when in public and in close contact with other people, as described in the order.
-This amended order extends until Sunday, Nov.
-8, at 5 p.m. and loosens some restrictions on businesses For information on what that means for residents, essential and non-essential businesses, please click here for several slides and infographics.
+This amended order extends until Friday, Dec.
+11, at 5 p.m. and loosens some restrictions on businesses For information on what that means for residents and businesses, please click here for several slides and infographics.

 Alabama's "ALtogether" Resource page